spack/spack/lib/spack/docs/environments.rst

-Note that when we installed the abstract spec ``zlib@1.2.8``, it was presented as a root of the Environment.
-All explicitly installed packages will be listed as roots of the Environment.
+Note that when we installed the abstract spec ``zlib@1.2.8``, it was presented as a root of the environment.
+All explicitly installed packages will be listed as roots of the environment.

-All of the Spack commands that act on the list of installed specs are Environment-sensitive in this way, including ``install``, ``uninstall``, ``find``, ``extensions``, and more.
-In the :ref:`environment-configuration` section we will discuss Environment-sensitive commands further.
+All of the Spack commands that act on the list of installed specs are environment-aware in this way, including ``install``, ``uninstall``, ``find``, ``extensions``, etcetera.
+In the :ref:`environment-configuration` section we will discuss environment-aware commands further.

 ^^^^^^^^^^^^^^^^^^^^^
 Adding Abstract Specs
 ^^^^^^^^^^^^^^^^^^^^^

-An abstract spec is the user-specified spec before Spack has applied any defaults or dependency information.
+An abstract spec is the user-specified spec before Spack applies defaults or dependency information.

-Users can add abstract specs to an Environment using the ``spack add`` command.
-The most important component of an Environment is a list of abstract specs.
+Users can add abstract specs to an environment using the ``spack add`` command.
+The most important component of an environment is a list of abstract specs.

-Adding a spec adds to the manifest (the ``spack.yaml`` file), which is used to define the roots of the Environment, but does not affect the concrete specs in the lockfile, nor does it install the spec.
+Adding a spec adds it as a root spec of the environment in the user input file (``spack.yaml``).
+It does not affect the concrete specs in the lock file (``spack.lock``) and it does not install the spec.

-The ``spack add`` command is environment aware.
-It adds to the currently active environment.
-All environment aware commands can also be called using the ``spack -e`` flag to specify the environment.
+The ``spack add`` command is environment-aware.
+It adds the spec to the currently active environment.
+An error is generated if there isn't an active environment.
+All environment-aware commands can also be called using the ``spack -e`` flag to specify the environment.

 .. code-block:: console